 You will need to create a legal entity for your new business.

-You will probably have the choice between setting up a new company or operating as a sole proprietorship.
+You will probably have the choice between setting up a new limited liability company or operating as a sole proprietorship.

 You will also need to ensure that you can adequately finance your business start-up with either cash or personal assets.